 We have prepared information to help you organize and facilitate your trip to Bradley University.
 That information is available as a downloadable pdf file containing a wide variety of reminders, checklists and other helpful information to ensure that you don't forget necessary items and to help your transition to America and to Bradley University go more smoothly.
-The Pre-Arrival Information Sheet includes information on the following subjects:
+The Pre-Arrival Handbook includes information on the following subjects:

 Attested marksheets, transcripts and degree certificates